-Thank you for your interest in adopting a resident of the Wildlife Medical Clinic.
-Your contribution will help to support the care for each of our residents.
-In return, you will receive an informational sheet about your resident and an 8″x10″ photo.
+Thank you for your interest in adopting an ambassador of the Wildlife Medical Clinic.
+Your contribution will help to support the care for each of our ambassador animals.
+In return, you will receive an informational sheet about your ambassador and an 8″x10″ photo.
 Opportunities to meet these magnificent animals can be made through our public education program.

 Each of our ambassador animals are previous patients of the WMC, presenting to the clinic with an injury that deemed them unreleasable (they would no longer be able to survive in the wild on their own).
 While they were treated with the intent of release into the wild when they came to us as patients, one of two situations arose that deemed them unreleasable animals: their injury was either unfixable, or medical complications unfortunately arose during their time as a patient, which eventually prevented them from being 100% healthy and releasable.
 Each ambassador has their own story, and it is of utmost importance to understand that the injuries these animals received were so debilitating, that they would not be able to fend for themselves if released.
 Although they live with us, they are in no way house pets–we consider them tolerant of people, but they are not tame.
 We still respect their wild nature and instincts when working with them.